jmcgettrick/MoodleDirectV2/README.txt

 	> Cron in PP changed to check for scores when ORcapable is 1.
 	> Course Migration query fixed when creating class.
 	> File errors page no longer errors if file has been deleted.
-	> Course migration bug no longer tries to populate PP array in migration if PP not installed
+	> Course migration bug no longer tries to populate PP array in migration if PP not installed.
+	> Course migration error fixed when no Turnitin courses to link to exist.
+	> Inbox submission links now work after refreshing non moodle users submissions in Turnitin Assignment.

 ####################################################################################